 So really, I guess it’s little wonder that every hire feels like it could go one way or the other.
 So you have to be prepared for the times it does go wrong.

-Probation periods aren’t the sexiest thing in the world, but they are bloody important.
-They serve as an extended interview; an opportunity to see how an individual fits within the business.
-“Do they deliver what they need to?” and “do they fit culturally?” are two questions that are almost impossible to answer after only a few hours with a potential team member.
+Probation periods aren’t the sexiest thing in the world, but they really are so important.
+They serve as an extended interview; an opportunity to see how an individual fits within a business.

 When thinking about probation periods, here’s what’s on our radar:

 - How long is too long?
 In our view, one month is too short, but six months is overkill.
 Set a six month probation period and the hire will feel untrusted - the cards are stacked against them.
 Three months tends to be just right.